Frequently Asked Questions

 Most periodontists spend the majority of their time diagnosing and treating gum disease, but there are a variety of other procedures that they are able to perform.
 Periodontists place dental implants when natural teeth cannot be saved.
 They also monitor the implants to make sure that they’re properly doing their job.
 Implants can get gum disease.

 Periodontists may also correct gum recession and cover up exposed root surfaces which can be unsightly as well as sensitive to hot and cold.
 These procedures are often used to lay the foundation for additional cosmetic procedures to help create a beautiful smile.

-Finally, periodontists can be integral in the comprehensive planning of your oral care, along with your general dentist or other dental professionals.
+Finally, periodontists at Mission Perio can be integral in the comprehensive planning of your oral care, along with your general dentist or other dental professionals.

 Can children be at risk for developing periodontal disease?

-Periodontal disease is rarely found in children, and only sometimes found in adolescents.
+Periodontal disease can be found in children but its rare, and only sometimes found in adolescents.
 However, children should still learn the importance of keeping their teeth and gums healthy to prevent periodontal disease in the future.
 Children should brush their teeth twice a day and learn how to floss properly- if children learn how to floss at an early age, they will be more likely to make it a lifetime habit.
 These two simple acts will help protect their teeth and gums from periodontal disease.

 As a parent, you should also be aware of the warning signs of periodontal disease, which include red, swollen, bleeding gums, or bad breath that won’t go away.
 If your child develops any of these symptoms, tell your dental professional right away.
-It’s also a good idea to ensure your dental professional knows your complete family history, as genetics can play an important role in the early development of periodontal disease.
+It’s also a good idea to ensure your dental professional knows your complete family history, as genetics, and inflammatory diseases can play an important role in the early development of periodontal disease.